noi-techpark/infrastructure-v2/infrastructure/raw-writer-2/README.md

 Only files in object storage are compressed and the raw data bridge will decompress before delivering the raw data

 ### Bson
-If the content type is set to `application/bson` and the file is below size threshold, the writer attempts to interpret it as a mongodb compabile object.
+If the content type is set to `application/bson` and the file is below size threshold, the writer attempts to interpret it as a mongodb compatible object.
 I.e. the structure will be stored as a bson object inside the `rawdata` field